 During the last decade, India has witnessed an explosion of craft beer distilleries.
 In a matter of time, we started importing Indian craft beers to the global markets.
 Numerous microbrewery pubs opened up in major cities, and mass-produced lagers are going out of taste.
 Paul John and Amrut broke the single malt barrier.
-Taking a leaf away from these success stories lately, India launched its first homegrown gin, and soon many more local distilleries have come to the party.
+Taking a leaf away from these success stories lately, few Indian craft gin distillers launched its first homegrown gin.
+Soon many more local distilleries came to the party.
 Inspiration from our national leaders about being aatmanirbhar (transl. self-dependent) and going vocal for local, maybe?

 What is a craft gin?